sframe-wg/sframe/draft-ietf-sframe-enc.md

 first byte is a "config byte", with the following fields:

 Extended Key Id Flag (X, 1 bit):
-: Indicates if the K field contains the key id or the key id length.
+: Indicates if the K field contains the key id or the Key ID length.

 Key or Key Length (K, 3 bits):
-: This field contains the key id (KID) if the X flag is set to 0, or the key id length if set to 1.
+: This field contains the Key ID (KID) if the X flag is set to 0, or the Key ID length if set to 1.

 Extended Counter Flag (Y, 1 bit):